 This means investors can buy these assets and essentially forget about managing this position if owning equities for the long term is consistent with their investment objectives.

-On the other hand, mutual funds come in various flavours, and they have an underlying theme highlighted in the funds’ investment objectives.
+On the other hand, mutual funds come in various types, and they have an underlying theme highlighted in the funds’ investment objectives.

 Mutual funds actively try to beat the underlying benchmark for a higher fee and compensation structure.